-On 10 February 2016, a Technical Arrangement on Cyber Defence was concluded between the NATO Computer Incident Response Capability (NCIRC) and the Computer Emergency Response Team of the European Union (CERT-EU).
+On 10 February 2016, a Technical Arrangement on Cyber Defence was concluded between the NATO Computer Incident Response Capability (NCIRC at SHAPE - a team of 200 experts) and the Computer Emergency Response Team of the European Union (CERT-EU).
 The Technical Arrangement provides a framework for exchanging information and sharing best practices between emergency response teams.
 On 6 July 2016, the European Parliament's plenary adopted the Directive on Security of Network and Information Systems (the 'NIS Directive'), which represents the first EU-wide rules on cybersecurity.

 On 14 June 2016, Defence Ministers endorsed the recognition of cyberspace as a domain at the upcoming Warsaw Summit.
 In a Press conference following the North Atlantic Council meeting, NATO Secretary General added: "Cyber defence is part of collective defence".

 On 17 October 2016, NATO Allied Command Transformation and the NATO Communications and Information Agency launched an independent research project to examine ways to streamline NATO’s cyber capability development and acquisition processes.
 Final report is expected in January 2017 (see also SIGNAL, 18 Oct 2016).
 Further information about this project can be found here.